 There is a button next to this field that (if clicked) lets you send an email to the address in the field.

 Creating an iFrame custom field enables you to access information held in an external system via a Workbooks field.
 For example, you might want to create a field on an Organisation record that displays a Google map showing the location of the Organisation (based on the values entered in the postcode and country fields).
 You can control whether or not the iFrame appears on the main tab of the record or in a separate tab.
 You could, if you wanted, create several different iFrame tabs for links to different systems.

-- Start > Configuration > Custom Fields & Picklists > Custom Fields.
-Select the object type of Organisations and click New Custom Field.
+- Start > Configuration > Customisation > Record Types.
+Select the record type of Organisations and open the Custom Fields tab > New Custom Field.